MissionCriticalCloud/terraform-provider-cosmic/website/docs/r/instance.html.markdown

 * `affinity_group_names` - (Optional) List of affinity group names to apply to this instance.

-* `project` - (Optional) The name or ID of the project to deploy this instance to.
-Changing this forces a new resource to be created.

 * `zone` - (Required) The name or ID of the zone where this instance will be created.
 Changing this forces a new resource to be created.